cfunkhouser/tailscalesd/README.md

 the API in general, see:
 https://github.com/tailscale/tailscale/blob/main/api.md#tailnet-devices-get

 Possible target labels follow.
 See the label comments in [`tailscalesd.go`](./tailscalesd.go) for details.
+There will be one target entry for each unique combination of all labels.

 - `__meta_tailscale_api`
 - `__meta_tailscale_device_authorized`